Calum Chambers

 Originally a member of Southampton's academy system, Chambers was promoted to the first team at the beginning of the 2012–13 campaign.
 After two seasons with the club, he moved to fellow Premier League club Arsenal.
 Having spent seven seasons at Arsenal, he moved to Aston Villa in January 2022.

 Chambers made three senior international appearances for the England national team in 2014.
+On 1st of August 2025 he was named Captain of Cardiff City with Rubin Colwill as his Vice-Captain.

 Club career

 Southampton

 Born in Petersfield, Hampshire, Chambers joined Southampton at the age of seven.
 He went through the ranks at the club and at the beginning of the 2012–13 season, Chambers was revealed as one of four youth players to be promoted to the first-team.
 During the pre-season period he made a number of appearances for the team, playing in the Memorial Cup against Anderlecht, coming on as a second-half substitute in the matches against Évian Thonon Gaillard and Étoile Carouge, and making late appearances against Ajax and Wolverhampton Wanderers.

 Chambers made his full debut for Southampton on 28 August 2012 in a 4–1 win over Stevenage in the second round of the League Cup, coming on as an 84th-minute substitute for Dean Hammond and providing the assist for the final goal of the match by Ben Reeves.

 On 31 July 2013, Chambers signed a new four-year contract with Southampton.
 He made his first-team league debut on 17 August, when he played the full 90 minutes at right-back of the opening match of the 2013–14 season in a 1–0 win against West Bromwich Albion.
 He made a total of 25 appearances for Southampton in all competitions, of which 22 were in the league, before leaving in the summer of 2014.